aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PS to PPT" h2="Export PS to PPT via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PS to PPT within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides a wide range of features and capabilities that make it easy to convert PS to PPT.

+The first step in the conversion process is to use Aspose.PDF for Java to export PS to PPTX.
+This component provides a wide range of features and capabilities that make it easy to export PS to PPTX.
+It supports a wide range of features such as text extraction, image extraction, and page manipulation.
+It also supports a wide range of formats such as PDF, XPS, and PS.

+Once the PS has been exported to PPTX, the next step is to use Aspose.Slides for Java PowerPoint Processing API to convert PPTX to PPT.
+This component provides a wide range of features and capabilities that make it easy to convert PPTX to PPT.
+It supports a wide range of features such as text extraction, image extraction, and page manipulation.
+It also supports a wide range of formats such as PPT, PPTX, and PPS.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PS to PPT within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPT.
+Aspose.Total for Java makes it easy to convert PS to PPT within any Java J2SE, J2EE, or J2ME application.
+It provides a wide range of features and capabilities that make it easy to export PS to PPTX and then convert PPTX to PPT.
+It supports a wide range of features such as text extraction, image extraction, and page manipulation.
+It also supports a wide range of formats such as PDF, XPS, PS, PPT, PPTX, and PPS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}